 What Is a Personal Balance Sheet?

-A personal balance sheet is a financial statement that provides a summary of an individual’s assets (what you own), liabilities (what you owe), and net worth (the difference between assets and liabilities).
-It’s a tool for assessing your financial stability and planning for the future.
+A personal balance sheet is a simple yet powerful financial statement that lists your assets (what you own), liabilities (what you owe), and your net worth (the difference between the two).

 Breaking Down the Balance Sheet

-1. Short-Term Liabilities: These are debts that need to be paid within a year, such as credit card balances, short-term loans, and utility bills.
+• Short-Term Liabilities: Debts due within a year, such as credit card balances, personal loans, and unpaid utility bills.

 Why the Balance Sheet Matters